sassoftware/pyviyatools/README.md

 **List of some of the Additional Tools Available**

-Additional tools provide more complex functionality by combining multiple calls to the callrestapi function, and post-processing the outpuit that is returned.
+Additional tools provide more complex functionality by combining multiple calls to the callrestapi function, and post-processing the output that is returned.

 * **getfolderid** returns the id of the folder based on the full folder path
 * **deletefolder** deletes a folder based on the full folder path